 The Grand Lodge plays a pivotal role in the governance and oversight of Scottish Freemasonry, coordinating the activities of hundreds of Masonic lodges in Scotland and across the globe.

-It ensures that the practices and operations of these lodges adhere to the established principles and regulations of the craft, fostering a unified and harmonious Masonic community.
+It ensures that lodge practices and operations adhere to the established principles and regulations of the craft, fostering a unified and harmonious Masonic community.

 Beyond its administrative and ceremonial functions, the Grand Lodge of Scotland is deeply committed to philanthropy and community service.